 It has a 1-year warranty and a 30-day money back guarantee.

 Hypervolt 2 Pro is an expensive device.
-The MSRP is $299 but it is best to check the current price at Amazon as it sometimes gets discounted.
+The MSRP is $299 but if you buy it at RecoveryForAthletes.com (Hyperice’s official retail partner), you can save 5% by applying the HEALTH5 coupon at checkout.
+It also sometimes gets discounted.

 What About the Hypervolt 2, Now Priced at $299?